fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/linear-gauge.md

 **<chart>**

-> Note: You can call the JavaScript APIs of a chart only after it has rendered.
+> Call the JavaScript APIs of a chart only after it has rendered.

 ### Retrieve data from the gauge